Behavioral Assay model

 FieldDescription

-Setup typeThe standardized apparatus type (e.g., “Elevated Plus Maze”, “Open Field Arena”).
-Each setup type has a category describing the experimental condition (Freely Moving Awake, Head-Fixed Awake, etc.) (required).
+Setup typeThe standardized apparatus type (e.g., “Elevated Plus Maze”, “Open Field Arena”) (required).
 Must reference an existing setup type.

 Behavioral paradigmThe shared paradigm this assay implements (required).
 Must reference an existing behavioral paradigm.